openqasm/openqasm/README.md

 - Andrew W. Cross, Lev S. Bishop, John A. Smolin, Jay M. Gambetta "Open Quantum Assembly Language" [[arXiv:1707.03429]](https://arxiv.org/abs/1707.03429).

-## Other Qiskit projects

-- [ibmqx backend information](https://github.com/Qiskit/ibmqx-backend-information) Information about the different IBM Q experience backends.
-- [ibmqx user guide](https://github.com/Qiskit/ibmqx-user-guides) The users guides for the IBM Q experience.
-- [Python API](https://github.com/Qiskit/qiskit-api-py) API Client to use IBM Q experience in Python.
-- [Python SDK](https://github.com/Qiskit/qiskit-terra) Software development kit for working with quantum programs in Python.
-- [Tutorials](https://github.com/Qiskit/qiskit-tutorial) Jupyter notebooks for using Qiskit.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE] file for details.

 ## Acknowledgments

-- Thanks to the awesome [IBM Q Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OpenQASM.
+- Thanks to the awesome IBM Quantum Experience Community who posted their thoughts and inputs to the OpenQASM.

 ## Contributing